 Higuain alerted buyers by publicly insisting that he will leave Madrid this summer following six years in the Spanish capital.

-The Argentine international has a prolific scoring record at both club and international level and will be regarded as a statement signing if Arsenal can finalise the transfer.
+The Argentina star has a prolific scoring record at both club and international level and will be regarded as a statement signing if Arsenal can finalise the transfer.

 The north Londoners have also made moves to sign centre-back Ashley Williams from Swansea City and goalkeeper Julio Cesar from QPR.